CDCgov/prime-simplereport/README.md

 There are a few ways to manage this:

 1. Run `yarn lint:write` in the `frontend/` dir, and `./gradlew spotlessApply` in the `backend/` dir, before every commit
-1. Enable the optional pre-commit hook by running `yarn lefthook install` in the root dir
+1. Enable the optional pre-commit hook by running `yarn lefthook install` in the root dir (install lefthook if you haven't already done so during setup by running `yarn install`)
 1. Add extensions to your code editor that runs the linters for you on save, e.g. [prettier-vscode](https://marketplace.visualstudio.com/items?itemName=esbenp.prettier-vscode), [vscode-eslint](https://marketplace.visualstudio.com/items?itemName=dbaeumer.vscode-eslint), [vscode-google-java-format](https://marketplace.visualstudio.com/items?itemName=ilkka.google-java-format)

 You can also run the pre-commit hooks in docker using `yarn lefthook run in-docker`.